Sylvainsbrr/mediscreen/README.md

 -------------------------------------------------

 Repositories:

 You will need to install MySQL and create a database with the name "patient"

 You will need to install MongoDB with Angular and Nodejs

-Do a Maven clean and install for each back-end services
+For each back-end services :

+In mediscreen/patient :
+-Execute comand: mvn spring-boot:run

+In mediscreen/notemediscreen :
+-Execute comand: mvn spring-boot:run

+In mediscreen/report :
-Use comand for each repositories : mvn spring-boot:run
+-Execute comand: mvn spring-boot:run

+For the mediscreen/frontmediscreen
-Execute comand : "npm install"
+-Execute comand : "npm install"
-Execute comand : "npm start"
+-Execute comand : "npm start"

  Go to http://localhost:4200/